Mahabhashyam Chittaranjan: Books

-He prepared a syllabus for a light music diploma course in Telugu University.
+Chittaranjan prepared a syllabus for a light music diploma course in Telugu University.

-Personal
+Personal life and death

-Chittaranjan's wife, Dr. Smt Padmini Chittaranjan, is a lyricist.
-The couple have three daughters - Vijayalakshmi, Vandana, Amrutha Valli - and a son, Srinivasa Harish.
+Chittaranjan's wife, Padmini Chittaranjan, is a lyricist.
+She was also a principal of a junior college.
+The couple had three daughters, Vijayalakshmi, Vandana, Amrutha Valli, and a son, Srinivasa Harish.

+Mahabhashyam Chittaranjan died on 21 July 2023, at the age of 84.